Things to Do in Provincetown

 Dolphin Fleet Whale Watch Tour

-A must do for any nature lover.
+A must do for any nature lover staying at Somerset House Inn.
 Take a 3 hour whale watching tour with the Dolphin Fleet Whale Watch Tour.
 They have a knack for finding the whales.
-Your tour guides will educate you on many different subjects from interpreting the whale's behavior to teaching you about the lighthouses and birds, they are there solely to educate you.
-The 2012 whale watching season begins April 14th.
+Your tour guides will educate you on many different subjects from interpreting the whales’ behavior to teaching you about the lighthouses and birds, they are there solely to educate you.
+The 2017 whale watching season begins mid-April.

 Clang, clang, clang goes the trolley.
 Take a ride on the Provincetown Trolley.
 A 40 minute guided tour of Provincetown, MA.
 The tour begins at Town Hall and takes you to many points of interest.
 This is a great way to relax and learn about our town.